vinay-64/Todo-React-SpringBoot/todo-app/README.md

 1. Basic Backend HelloWorld Rest Api is built.
 Now we installed and use axios for using Rest calls to the Backend.
 So while using axios.get().It will return a Promise.
 Here we are calling 8080 website from another website 3000.
 By default it is disabled.

 2. Enabling CORS Requests for Spring Boot REST API
+3. Checked whether we are getting any data from BE, and displayed in the UI.